jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ## Defining Table Properties

-When defining a StarRocks table using SQLAlchemy, you can specify both table-level and column-level properties.
+When defining a StarRocks table using SQLAlchemy, you can specify both table-level and column-level properties using keyword arguments prefixed with `starrocks_`.

 ### Table-Level Properties (`starrocks_*` Prefixes)